 5. What would you do if a guest is kicked out by a host and she needs to retrieve her belongings?

-The HR interview questions are pretty standard and similar for all profiles.
+The HR interview questions at Airbnb are pretty similar for all profiles.
 Some sample questions are –

 1. Why do you want to work at Airbnb?